A Window to the Past

-In the shelter of Upper Pictograph Cave is a window to the past.
-Painted on the wall of the cave are pictographs, a type of rock art, resembling people, animals, and abstract images.
+Upper Pictograph Cave is a window to the past.
+Painted on its walls are pictographs -- a type of rock art -- depicting people, animals, and abstract images.
 What is this art?
 Who painted these pictures and what do they mean?

 The pictographs at Upper Pictograph Cave are believed to have been painted by the Fremont Indians, a farming and hunting group that lived in the Snake Valley from about 1000 to 1300 A.D.
 The Fremont built several villages, including one near present-day Baker, Nevada, called Baker Village.
 What little is known about this culture has been deduced from artifacts and rock art found in their villages and throughout the region.